General Information

 Covered bike parking made of steel

 The steel structure consists mainly of columns, curved knee braces, transverse (overhanging) beams, a tie truss without diagonals, purlins, and metal roofing sheets.
-All structural elements (except for the sheets) are made of circular hollow sections.
+All structural members (except for the sheets) are made of circular hollow sections.
 The roof length l ≅ 17.5 m, the width w ≅ 3 m, and the column spacing s ≅ 4.5 m.
 The purlins overhang on both sides; the overhang o ≅ 2 m.

 Purlins/Roof Vibration

-Figure 2 shows the bikeport viewed from below.
+Figure 2 shows the bikeport.

 Bikeport.